scrungus/ZeroTetris/README.md

 ***- landing height + eroded cells - row transitions - column transitions -4 x holes - cumulative wells***

+Ties are broken by selecting the action with the largest priority.
+Deviations from and to the left of the centre of the grid are rewarded, and rotations are punished.
 See [run_heuristic_agent.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/run_heuristic_agent.py) for an example of how to use the heuristic agent.

 <p align="center">
     <img src="assets/20x10_4_heuristic.gif" width="500">